-Class teachers will speak to parents/carers in the event of a red card at the end of the day - in person or by telephone as appropriate.
-Parent/carers will be contacted by the Headteacher or Deputy Headteacher should the incident be of a more serious nature.
+Class teachers will speak to parents/carers in the event of a red card at the end of the day - in person or by telephone only.
+Class Dojo should only be used to request that the parent makes contact.
 A fresh start will be given the following day for all children although a sanction may be in place for this day.
 Persistent levels of behaviour below expectations may result in a child being monitored more closely lesson by lesson for a given length of time.